icecube/icetray-public/dataio/resources/docs/serialization.rst

 Suppose you want to add a member variable to your class, but you want the new code to be able to read old data files.
-You do this by simply adding the boost macro BOOST_CLASS_VERSION to your class.
+You do this by simply adding the macro I3_CLASS_VERSION to your class.
 By default the version of all classes is 0, so the first modifcation will be version 1.